Naga0848/Docker-roboshop/README.md

 # As we are creating the Rabbitmq directly via docker compose and we are mentioning the env variables as well in the docker compose file

+ # My Docker Credentials
+ username - nagashankar1992332

+ login to the docker and run docker compose command